Return to Oz: Filming

 Balk and Ridley, the only two child actors on set, had limited working hours per day.
-Balk, who was in around 98% of all scenes, was permitted to work no more than three-and-a-half hours each day, restricted to between 9:30am to 4:30pm which included breaks and private educational tuition.
+Balk, who was in around 98% of all scenes, was permitted to work no more than three and a half hours each day, restricted to between 9:30 a.m. to 4:30 p.m., which included breaks and private educational tuition.
 Balk's privacy was carefully guarded and she was not available to meet with journalists.
-Whilst Balk did her own stunts, Ridley had a stand-in.
+While Balk did her own stunts, Ridley had a stand-in.
 Filming for the river scenes took place in a sound stage, described by Ridley as being "like a hot Jacuzzi".

 Various scenes, in particular those with the Nome King, used clay animation to achieve the desired effect.
 When interviewed in 2020, director and animator Doug Aberle explained the process involved in animating the Nome King and other characters with clay, including the technical difficulties encountered.
 Each section, such as the outside rocks with faces on, was allocated to an animator.
 Nome King scenes in the throne room were animated progressively, with the character initially made entirely of clay, progressing gradually closer to human form until finally portrayed by Nicol Williamson in live action.
 Towards the end of the film when the Nome King crumbles, Aberle explains how it took him four attempts to animate this accurately.

 The Emerald City scenes towards the end of film had to be fully reshot, as the character of Ozma was originally dressed in a gold lace dress which was deemed unsuitable during post-production.
 The scenes were re-shot with the actress wearing a white and green dress, described by Ridley as being "very itchy and very uncomfortable", as she had grown by the time filming took place.
 At one point during filming these scenes, Balk collapsed due to the high on-set temperature.

 Post-production

 On describing the movie compared with the 1939 version, Balk said "it's a different story and a different picture, and I didn't try to copy anything Judy Garland did.
 It's not that much scarier, but it isn't as bright."
 She enjoyed working with the cast of 30 chickens, describing them as "really sweet" and praising their acting ability.
-Jean Marsh said she thought 'Return to Oz' would be easy to film, noting "I thought this picture would be a breeze, but it's difficult to hit it absolutely right."
+Jean Marsh said she thought Return to Oz would be easy to film, noting "I thought this picture would be a breeze, but it's difficult to hit it absolutely right."
 She trusted Murch's direction in making his dream a reality, describing him "like a mad, vague professor.
 He's totally original."

+Music

+The film is composed by David Shire.
+The Japanese version has "Keep On Dreamin'", performed by Godiego's Yukihide Takekawa, which was later re-recorded for one of his albums.